Soraya Simi, born and raised as a desert rat in beautiful Tucson, Arizona, found herself desperately in need of some water.

 Soraya also cut her teeth as a production assistant for Farm League, which among many precious lessons, revealed to her the potential of branded content in the documentary space.
 Soon thereafter, Soraya went on to serve as Head of Production at Lukas Dong Films, a boutique production company that creates high-end branded content in cities around the world.

-Outside of filmmaking, Soraya’s passion for photography has led her down a number of interesting avenues, awarding her opportunities such as gallery showings at Breakfast Culture Club in Santa Barbara and Groundworks Coffee in Santa Monica, and a few publications to boot.
+Outside of filmmaking, Soraya’s photography has led her down a number of interesting avenues, awarding her opportunities such as gallery showings at Breakfast Culture Club in Santa Barbara and Groundworks Coffee in Santa Monica, and a few publications to boot.

 American Sailing Association: Filmmaker Soraya Simi Talks About “Where The Water Takes Us”